Constructor-io/constructorio-ui-quizzes/README.md

 ```
 ### Import Javascript Bundle

 This is a framework agnostic method that can be used in any JavaScript project.
-The `CioQuiz` function will mount a Quiz to the element for the given selector and it will handle state management, data fetching, and rendering logic for the entire quiz.
+The CioQuiz function provides a simple interface to inject an entire Quizzes UI into the provided `selector`.
 In addition to [Quiz component props](https://constructor-io.github.io/constructorio-ui-quizzes/?path=/docs/quiz-component--docs), this function also accepts `selector` and `includeCSS`.

 ```js